 - 1/2 pound ditalini pasta

 - 2 15-ounce cans cannellini or borlotti beans, drained and rinsed (or 3 1/2 cups of freshly cooked beans*)

 - 1/4 cup chopped parsley

 - Salt and black pepper to taste

 1 Sauté onions, carrots, celery, garlic: Heat the olive oil in a large pot over medium-high heat.
-Saute the onion, carrot and celery for 2-3 minutes, until its soft and translucent.
-Add the garlic, chile flakes and Italian seasoning and saute another minute.
+Sauté the onion, carrot and celery for 2-3 minutes, until its soft and translucent.
+Add the garlic, chile flakes and Italian seasoning and sauté another minute.

-2 Add the chicken stock and tomatoes and bring to a boil.
+2 Add stock, tomatoes, pasta: Add the chicken stock and tomatoes and bring to a boil.
 Add the pasta and keep the soup at a strong simmer.

-3 When the pasta is al dente, add the beans and cook another 2-3 minutes.
+3 Add beans, parsley: When the pasta is al dente, add the beans and cook another 2-3 minutes.
 Turn off the heat and stir in the parsley.
 Add salt and black pepper to taste.